irony/pureact/README.md

       )
     }

-A redux-compatible store is included:
+A lightweight redux-compatible store is included:

     import store from '../store'